Plan Your Shanghai Trip

 4. Explore Yu Garden and Yu Bazaar

-Yu Garden is actually a pretty cool area to see and one of the most well known nearby attractions.
+Thinking of what to do at the bund?
+Yu Garden is a pretty cool palce to see and one of the most well-known nearby attractions.
 I know most blogs say that it is very touristy, but what they don’t mention is that those tourists are 99% local Chinese tourists from all over China.
-It’s just fascinating to see so many locals from various backgrounds exploring this open air museum.
+It’s just fascinating to see so many locals from various backgrounds exploring this open-air museum.

 The bazaar around is also touristy in a local kind of way, but it’s fun to walk through.
 You’ll see everything from traditional crafts to weird souvenirs.